Evidence based dental trauma treatment

 - Progressive osseous root surface ankylosis-related (replacement) resorption

-Concerning the marginal periodontium the following two entities are recognized:
+Concerning the marginal periodontium the following healing complication is described:

 - Permanent marginal bone loss

 Finally, and probably the most essential complication is tooth loss usually caused by the abovementioned healing complications.

 Several clinical studies have been done to identify healing/non healing predictors for the various trauma entities.
 These studies have so far identified 15 predictors, which have been significantly linked to the occurrence of healing complications.
 Some of these factors have been shown to be very strong (type and extent of injury and stage of root development) whereas others only have a minor influence (treatment).
 The identification of these factors is usually based on a multivariate statistical analysis with regression analysis being the primary tool.
 To some extent the influence these predictors has on pulp and periodontal healing can be verified by the result found from the monkey experiments.

 One of the goals for the Dental Trauma Guide is to give the dental practitioner a tool whereby a risk profile based on the most important predictors can be developed for an individual patient with a given trauma entity.

 Presently the trauma archives at the University Hospital contains 40.000 patient trauma records, all having standardized clinical, radiographic and photographic documentation of the type and extent of the injury including associated soft tissue injuries as well as information about the treatment offered.
 Approximately 10 %, or 4000 patients, have had long-term follow-up of 1-10 years and these patients constitute the core of the trauma database.
 These traumas are to a large extent representative for the 96 different trauma scenarios (see earlier).
 The database is constantly expanded by new trauma cases evaluated in the Dental Trauma Guide trauma clinic.